suzyahyah/suzyahyah.github.io/_posts/2018-04-05-Hessian-Second-Derivatives.md

 status: [Instructional]
 categories: [Calculus]
 ---
+The eigenvalues of the Hessian matrix of the loss function, tell us the curvature of the loss function.
+The more we know about the loss function, the cleverer our optimisation methods.

 **Hessian matrix: Second derivatives and Curvature of function**
 * The Hessian is a square matrix of second-order partial derivatives of a scalar-valued function, $f:\mathbb{R}^n \rightarrow \mathbb{R}$.
 Let the second-order partial derivative $f\'\'(x)$, be the partial derivative of the gradient $f'(x)$.
 Then the Hessian, $H = f\'\'(x) \in \mathbb{R}^{n\times n}$.
 * Recall that the gradient of $f:\mathbb{R}^n \rightarrow \mathbb{R}$ can be written as